 To wrap it up…

-There are certain things in web design that can hurt your small business that can be completely avoided.
+There are certain things in website design that can hurt your small business that can be completely avoided.
 These tips are a start and will help you move from “abandon ship” to “I want to get updates from this website because it’s so useful!”

 Websites are at their essence, marketing tools.
 You want to make sure your tools are as sharp as possible to get the job done.
 Having a high quality professional web design can only increase your visibility.